chatnoir-eu/chatnoir-resiliparse/docs/index.rst

 Resiliparse Module Summary
 ==========================

-As of version |release|, Resiliparse collection encompasses the following two modules:
+As of version |release|, the Resiliparse collection encompasses the following two modules:

 1. Resiliparse
 --------------